-Ms. Sheahan is an applied economist who specializes in regulatory analysis and economic impact analysis across a broad range of topics, including the environment, agriculture, health, and safety.
-Her technical expertise includes statistical and econometric modeling, analysis of large data sets, data management, and program and policy impact evaluation.
+Megan Sheahan (she/her) is an applied economist with experience across a broad range of topics, including the environment, agriculture, international development, human health, and safety.
+Her technical expertise includes statistical and econometric modeling, benefit-cost analysis, and impact evaluation.

-Ms. Sheahan holds an B.A. in Economics and International Relations from Boston University and a M.S. in Agricultural Economics from Michigan State University.
+Megan holds a B.A. in Economics and International Relations from Boston University and an M.S. in Agricultural and Resource Economics from Michigan State University.